 Now click or tap Export.

-Confirm your LastPass password once more, and then click or tap Continue.
+Enter your LastPass master password once more, and then click or tap Continue.

 That is it!
 Now you have a CSV file with all your passwords from LastPass.

-Did you succeed in importing or exporting your passwords?
+Did you succeed in exporting your LastPass passwords?